Gene Hassell

 Eugene "Gene" Hassell was a minor league baseball player and manager.
-He played eleven years in the minor leagues then managed for another eleven in the minors.
+He played eleven years in the minor leagues then managed for another six in the minors.
 As a player, Hassell was an infielder with a high on-base percentage and speed but without power; he failed to hit a single home run in his professional baseball career.
 He led his league at least once in walks, OBP and steals.